 I thought my body couldn’t possibly surprise me anymore.
 I thought I had a good handle on the reality of my diseases and on so many levels I do!

-I recently wrote a blog post called “Sending The ‘What If’s’ of Life Packing” It’s all about focusing on “What Is” rather than “What If”.
+I wrote a blog post last year, called “Sending The ‘What If’s’ of Life Packing” It’s all about focusing on “What Is” rather than “What If”.

-So how did this next “health” chapter sneak up on me when I’m so aware of “What is” in my life?
+So how do new health” chapters sneak up on me when I’m so aware of “What is” in my life?

 A False Sense of Security